Health Benefits of Slow Breathing Exercises

 Slow breathing is actually the fastest way to lower your blood pressure.
 Slowing down your breathing lowers your heart rate and relaxes your blood vessels, both of which contribute to an immediate decrease in blood pressure and an improvement in circulation.

 It’s also thought that regularly doing slow breathing exercises can bring down high blood pressure in the long-term too.
-This is less well understood but scientists think it is to do with the moderating effect of slow breathing on the autonomic nervous system.
-(The autonomic nervous system regulates the things our body does automatically, such as breathe and digest etc, and it’s also involved in regulating blood pressure.)
+This is less well understood.
+However, scientists think it is to do with the moderating effect of slow breathing on the autonomic nervous system.
+(The autonomic nervous system regulates the things our body does automatically, such as breathe and digest etc. It’s also involved in regulating blood pressure.)

 You can read more about how slow breathing lowers blood pressure here: How does slow breathing lower blood pressure?